 Marketing & Media Administrator

-He has spent two years on OM’s ship, the Logos II, where he was leading the Audio/Visual Team, and subsequently worked at OM’s headquarters in Carlisle, Cumbria, for five years as part of their media team, OMNIvision, doing various technical and creative jobs involving sound desks, editing studios, and travelling internationally, before beginning his theological studies.
+He has spent two years on OM’s ship, the Logos II, where he was leading the Audio/Visual Team, and subsequently worked at OM’s headquarters in Carlisle, Cumbria, as part of their media team, OMNIvision, doing various technical and creative jobs involving sound desks, editing studios, and travelling internationally, before beginning his theological studies.
 He was born and raised in South Africa, is married to a Brit from Bath, and has two lovely young children who were both born in Cumbria.

 Christopher Tawney read Modern and Medieval Languages at Cambridge University and qualified as a Chartered Accountant with Price Waterhouse in London.
 He is a Fellow of the Institute of Chartered Accountants in England and Wales.
 He has extensive Board level experience in both private and public companies and his functional expertise includes reporting, tax planning and compliance, treasury, mergers and acquisitions, change management, strategic planning, forecasting, evaluation of capital projects and investor relations.
 He is currently also on the board of and a shareholder in Algaecytes Limited which farms freshwater algae to produce Omega 3 oil and nutrient rich biomass.